helhoj/GDM-analysis-code/README.md

 This section includes correlation analyses between glycaemic and lipid parameters and sensitivity analyses with mutual adjustment of selected correlated metabolic variables.

-\## Data availability
+## Data availability
 The original clinical data underlying this study are not publicly available because they contain sensitive participant information and are subject to ethical and legal restrictions.

-\## Code availability
+## Code availability

-The version of the code used in the manuscript is publicly available in Zenodo and is available at DOI: pending.
+The version of the code used in the manuscript is publicly available in Zenodo and is available at DOI: 10.5281/zenodo.19559697.
 This repository contains original analysis code written by the authors.
 The code is distributed under the MIT License.
 Use of the code does not provide access to the underlying clinical data or to Stata software, which requires a separate licensed installation.

 \## Contact